ovh/docs/pages/platform/ai/deploy_tuto_11_rasa_chatbot_flask/guide.en-gb.md

 ### Add one object storage

 The container we will create contain at least one model.
-This model will be serve on a platform with AI Deploy.
+This model will be served on a platform with AI Deploy.

 We can specify during creation if we want them in read-only, read-write and co.
 Splitting input data and output data is a good practice, allowing you faster development code and avoids risk of deleting data.